PCSAS application materials are submitted electronically.

 – Accreditation is limited to Ph.D. programs with a primary mission of providing all students with high-quality, science-centered education and clinical training that arms them with the knowledge and skills required for successful careers as clinical scientists, broadly defined.

 – Accreditation is limited to programs with the primary goal of producing graduates who are competent and successful at (a) conducting research relevant to the assessment, prevention, treatment, and understanding of health and mental health disorders; and (b) using scientific methods and evidence to design, develop, select, evaluate, implement, deliver, supervise, and disseminate empirically-based clinical assessments, interventions, and prevention strategies.

 – In their Letters of Intent and in public documents, potential applicants must demonstrate a commitment to providing an education within the boundaries that define PCSAS accreditation -i.e., in scope, epistemology, mission, goal, and domain.

 – Potential applicants must agree to conduct a detailed self-study prior to preparing an application, and to provide an accurate summary of the self-study’s results in their application materials.
 Each program must agree to full disclosure of all information the Review Committee requires in order to carry out its responsibility of evaluating programs and reaching accreditation decisions.

 – Applicants must agree to arrange, coordinate and complete a site visit of their program after submitting the application and prior to the scheduled Review Committee review.

 – Applicants must have paid the non-refundable application fee and have signed the PCSAS Applicant Agreement prior to the review of their application.

 Because the Review Committee evaluates applications only from programs that explicitly assert they fit within the defined scope of PCSAS accreditation and that they satisfy PCSAS’s standards, the Review Committee’s task essentially is one of evaluating each program’s integrity and quality.
 Applying the principle of “truth in advertising” as its benchmark, the Review Committee rigorously and objectively examines the evidence from each program’s application materials and its site visit report to assess how well the program lives up to its declaration and to PCSAS standards.
-The Review Committee makes qualitative evaluations of each program in five general areas:
+The Review Committee makes qualitative evaluations of each program in six general areas: